Redevelopment of Ken Whillans and Garden Squares DESIGN COMPETITION

 Status: Shortlisted Design Competition Finalist

 The proposal prioritizes connectivity, enhancing physical and visual links to Main Street, George Street, Gage Park, and PAMA, while improving accessibility, comfort, and safety for all users.
-A key infrastructural component-the roof slab waterproofing replacement of the Garden Square parkade is incorporated into the design to ensure long-term functionality.
+A key infrastructural component, the roof slab waterproofing replacement of the Garden Square parkade, is incorporated into the design to ensure long-term functionality.